TandoorRecipes/recipes/docs/features/authentication.md

 With this configuration:

-1. The login page shows only the social login button (no username/password form)
+1. The login page shows only the social login button (local login available via `/accounts/login/?form=1` as a break-glass fallback)
 2. Clicking the button goes directly to the provider (no confirmation page)
 3. New users are created automatically via the social provider
 4. If a user's social email matches an existing account, the accounts are linked automatically